AET-DevOps25/team-LECture-bot/client/README.md

-# My Vite + TypeScript Project
+#  React + Vite + TypeScript Project

-This is a Vite-based frontend project using TypeScript.
+This is a Vite-based frontend project using TypeScript and React.
 You can run it either locally or using Docker.

 ##  🚀 Running Locally